IFRCGo/go-frontend/.github/ISSUE_TEMPLATE/bug-report---staging.md

 ---
-name: Bug report - staging
+name: Bug report - Staging
 about: Create a report for issues found in staging/test
 title: "[Staging] "
 labels: ''